Putrefaction is the destruction of the soft tissue caused by two things, bacteria and enzymes.

 As bacteria and enzymes do their jobs, the body immediately begins to discolor, and it slowly transform into liquids and gases.
 The odd thing about the bacteria that destroys the tissue at death is that much of it has been living in the respiratory and intestinal tracts all along.
 Of course, if the deceased had contracted a bacterial infection prior to death, bacteria, such as septicemia (blood poisoning), would aid in increasing the rate of decomposition.

-Temperature plays an important part in decomposition.
-70 degrees to 100 degrees F is the optimal range for bacteria and enzymes to do what they do best, while lower temperatures slow the process.
+Temperature also plays an important part in decomposition.
+70 to 100 degrees Fahrenheit is the optimal range for bacteria and enzymes to do what they do best, while lower temperatures slow the process.
 Therefore, and obviously, a body will decompose faster during the sweltering days of summertime.

 A blood-filled circulatory system acts as a super-highway for those organisms that destroy the body after death.
 Without blood the process of putrefaction is slowed.

-The rule of thumb for the decomposition of a body is that, at the same temperature, 8 weeks in well-drained soil equals two weeks in the water, or one week exposed to the air.
+The rule of thumb for the decomposition of a body is, (if at the same temperature) 8 weeks in well-drained soil equals two weeks in the water, or one week exposed to the air.

 The first sign of decomposition under average conditions is a greenish discoloration of the skin at the abdomen.
 This is apparent at 36-72 hours.

 Next – Small vessels in the skin become visible (marbling).